InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 #### Engagement

+We use an engagement model because we like to lay out what concrete steps can be taken.
 A typical engagement model at GitHub looks like this:

 - Get approval on the feature set and rollout plan from the product owner.
 - Get approval on engineering design, including addressing the non-functional requirements (telemetry, test coverage, multi-environment testing and support) from the engineering owner (typically engineering manager and director).
 - Do code reviews along the way, along with reviewing any new or changed requirements.